akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/GiD_Modelling.md

 Set the analysis type and all other parameters as shown in the tutorial video, except for the following:

-1.**Time Intervals:**
+4.1.**Time Intervals:**
 For this project, the total simulation time must be divided into two parts.
         - Rampup Time Interval
         - Run Time Interval

-Rampup Time Interval : During this phase, the inlet velocity of the domain is increased linearly from 0 to U over a time period 2T, where T = 1/f, f is the vortex shedding frequency.
+**Rampup Time Interval:** During this phase, the inlet velocity of the domain is increased linearly from 0 to U over a time period 2T, where T = 1/f, f is the vortex shedding frequency.
 This phase is referred to as the ramp-up period.

-Runtime Interval: After the ramp-up phase, the flow is allowed to stabilize for an additional time period T. Thus, a total of 2T (ramp-up + stabilization) is allocated before data collection begins.
+**Runtime Interval:** After the ramp-up phase, the flow is allowed to stabilize for an additional time period T. Thus, a total of 2T (ramp-up + stabilization) is allocated before data collection begins.
 Once the flow is stabilized, the simulation should continue for 16T, during which measurements such as pressure, velocity, and other parameters are recorded

                                 Total Time Interval = 2T + 2T + 16T = 20T

-Steps in GiD Interface:
-In the GiD interface, right-click on “Time Intervals.”
+**Steps in GiD Interface:** In the GiD interface, right-click on “Time Intervals.”
 Select “Create New Interval.”
 Create two separate time intervals corresponding to the ramp-up and run phases.
 Set the appropriate start and end times for each interval as per the calculated values.

-2.**Automatic Inlet Velocity:**
+4.2.**Automatic Inlet Velocity:**
 Since wind velocity varies with height, it must be defined as a function of height (z).
 Use the Eurocode corresponding to the project’s terrain category to calculate the wind profile function for your model.
 During the ramp-up time period, the inlet wind velocity also changes with time (t).
 Therefore, two separate functions must be defined for the inlet velocity:

-Ramp-up Interval: Wind velocity varies with both height (z) and time (t).
+**Ramp-up Interval:** Wind velocity varies with both height (z) and time (t).
-Run Interval: Wind velocity varies only with height (z).
+**Run Interval:** Wind velocity varies only with height (z).

-Steps in GiD Interface:
-Double-click on “Automatic Inlet Velocity.”
+**Steps in GiD Interface:** Double-click on “Automatic Inlet Velocity.”
 Check the box “By Function.”
 Enter the wind velocity profile: For the ramp-up interval, input the function that varies with both z and t.
 For the run interval, input the function that varies with z only.
 Assign each function to its corresponding time interval.

-Caution:
-Before assigning, test the velocity functions in Excel or Python to ensure they behave as expected.
+**Caution:** Before assigning, test the velocity functions in Excel or Python to ensure they behave as expected.

-3.**Time Step:**
+4.3.**Time Step:**
 The time step (Δt) for the simulation must be determined based on the Courant–Friedrichs–Lewy (CFL) number.
 The time step should be chosen such that CFL < 1

 CFL = U * dT / dX.